Today I am talking about a new free product I am now using all the time when I quickly need a custom edited globe for one of my designs.

 Due to the nature of how things work in the PowerGlobe, it is best practice to maintain a master copy of the file.
 So start your work with a fresh copy of the original Illustrator file.

-Open up this newly created copy and make sure all layers are locked.
-As you are working with the file, you see that you can easily select the wrong objects as you don’t pay attention to the currently active layer.
-Therefore, just lock all layers.
-We will unlock the layers one by one as we are working on the file.
+Open the newly created copy and ensure that all layers are locked.
+While working with the file, you may inadvertently select incorrect objects if you don’t pay attention to the currently active layer.
+To avoid this, lock all layers.
+We will unlock the layers one by one as we work on the file.

 First make up your mind about how the globe should look like.
 You can alter the looks of globe yourself (more on that later), but I have prepared three map styles you can use right away.
 To choose your style, you need to open up the Symbols palette.